Monthly Archives: February 2013

-There is of course, the now notorious Graduation party, which is well renowned amongst fans as a notorious ten minutes of peak slasher hokum.
-A musical group by the name of ‘Felony’ take center stage at the disco, which involves teens whizzing round in circles on roller skates.
+There is of course, the now notorious Graduation party, which is well renowned amongst fans as a fine example of peak-period slasher hokum.
+A musical group by the name of ‘Felony’ take centre stage at the disco, which involves teens whizzing round in circles on roller skates.
 With their faces painted like seventies glamsters Kiss, they sing a painful song called ‘Gangster Rock’, which is no shorter than seven minutes and just repeats the same verse and chorus over and over again.
-They’re not the best in my opinion, but they do have their fans and managed to last long enough to feature on the soundtrack of Friday the 13th Part 6.
+They’re pretty rancid inmy opinion, but they do have their fans and managed to last long enough to feature on the soundtrack of Friday the 13th Part 6.
 Here they contributed towards an eccentric, but memorable slasher sequence that includes Quigley being pursued by the psycho in a fencing mask.
 Joseph Zito said that all the slasher directors were competing to find the scariest guise after Michael Myers’ fearful Shatner impersonation in Halloween.
 To keep with the whole sporting theme, I guess a fencing visor was a pretty decent choice.
 Well, it must’ve impressed John Ottman enough, because he ‘borrowed’ it for his Urban Legend follow up.

 Ok so if you’ve done your research then you’ve probably already found out what most people think of Graduation Day.
 If you’re unsure, then trust them, because my opinion may be biased and it’s certainly a minority.
 For what it’s worth though, I found it to be an enjoyable little cheesy frolic, with the added bonus of Christopher George making the most of a ham-sandwich characterisation.